palantir/atlasdb/docs/source/configuration/cassandra_KVS_configuration.rst

 Configuring a Running Application to Use Cassandra
 ==================================================

-A minimal atlas configuration for running against cassandra will look like the below.
+A minimal AtlasDB configuration for running against cassandra will look like the below.

 Importantly - your lock creator must be consistent across all nodes.
 If you do not provide a lock creator, it will default to the first host in the leaders list.
 If you do not specify a lock creator, the leaders block should be exactly the same across all nodes.